HIS-Computer-Club/MSOffice/README.md

 ### Core

 - Office OneDrive.mp4
-  - This video will demonstrate the basic installation of the OneDrive.
+  - This video will demonstrate the basic installation of Microsoft OneDrive.
 - Office Outlook.mp4
-  - This video will demonstrate the basic installation of the Outlook.
+  - This video will demonstrate the basic installation of Microsoft Outlook.
 - Office Yammer.mp4
-  - Preparing...
-Please stand by.
+  - This video will demonstrate the basic usage of Microsoft Yammer.
 - Office Flow.mp4
   - Unavailable
 - Office PowerApps.mp4
   - Unavailable
 - Office Teams.mp4
-  - This video will demonstrate the overall features of the Teams.
+  - This video will demonstrate the overall features of Microsoft Teams.
 - Office Skype for Business.mp4
-  - This video will demonstrate how to install the Skype for Business.
+  - This video will demonstrate how to install Microsoft Skype for Business.
 - Office Sharepoint.mp4
   - Unavailable
 - Office Word.mp4